zhangy10/px4-firmware/boards/modalai/rb5-flight/PRIORITIES.md

 - Create a heartbeat task in slpi_proc to send out a periodic hello world message
 - Need a full meta build to run crash analysis portal (QCAP)

-PX4 Autostart service (Needs to wait for network connection first)

 Create a debian package to load everything onto target
 - Verify with a fresh 8.1 installation